Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: Introduction

 \begin{prop}[Proposition \ref{prop:d and f}] We have

 where $M$ runs over all indecomposable $\tau$-rigid $A$-modules up to isomorphisms, and $C_M$ is the algebra obtained by the reduction at $M$. \end{prop}

 This result asserts that our $d$-polynomial can be realized as a sum of the $f$-polynomials of some $g$-simplicial complexes.
-It turns out that the $d$-polynomials share several properties with $f$-polynomials and $h$-polynomials, such as palindromicity and unimodality (Corollary \ref{palindromic}).
+Thanks to this, the $d$-polynomials share several properties with $f$-polynomials and $h$-polynomials, such as palindromicity and unimodality (Corollary \ref{palindromic}).

 The second aim of this paper is to give formulas of $d$-polynomials for preprojective algebras and path algebras of Dynkin quivers.
 Let us recall that $\tau$-tilting theory of these classes of algebras are closely related to important classes of combinatorial objects.
-More precisely, the set of support $\tau$-tilting modules of a preprojective algebra (respectively, path algebra) can be parameterized by the elements of the corresponding Weyl group (respectively, Cambrian combinatorics) (we refer to \cite{IT09,Mizuno14,IRRT18,DIRRT23} for background).
-In particular, as pointed out in \cite{AHIKM22}, the $h$-vectors of preprojective algebras and path algebras can be realized by well-studied integer sequences, called $W$-Eulerian numbers and $W$-Narayana numbers respectively.
+More precisely, the set of support $\tau$-tilting modules of a preprojective algebra (respectively, path algebra) can be parameterized by the elements of the corresponding Weyl group (respectively, Cambrian combinatorics).
+We refer to \cite{IT09,Mizuno14,IRRT18,DIRRT23} for background.
+In particular, as pointed out in \cite{AHIKM22}, the $h$-vectors of preprojective algebras and path algebras can be realized by well-studied integer sequences, called $W$-Eulerian numbers and $W$-Narayana numbers respectively (see Sections \ref{section ppalg} and \ref{section path alg}).
 Hence, the $W$-Eulerian polynomials and $W$-Narayana polynomials, which are denoted by

-associated with Dynkin quivers $Q$ coincide with the $h$-polynomials of preprojective algebras and path algebras of $Q$ respectively.
+associated with Dynkin quivers $Q$ coincide with the $h$-polynomials of preprojective algebras and path algebras of $Q$, respectively.